Restore Hayes Street to Public Use.

 Founder Ejected from HVNA Meeting, Again

 We’re still reeling from the last reprimand by the HVNA and then last night Richard was ejected from the HVNA T&P meeting.
 Unreal.
 This time it’s even more brazen!
 Here’s the exchange that occurred on Zoom once Richard raised his Zoom hand to get in line to speak….and the result was: he was kicked out of the meeting.
-Following that … Read post
+Following that you’ll find his removal captured along with his attempt to return to the meeting denied.
+These ejections are becoming a …

 Founder Reprimanded by Jen Laska HVNA President

 As luck would have it while we’re beginning our series ‘behind the scenes‘ …one of our founders received the following email last week from the Hayes Valley Neighborhood Association’s (HVNA) president Jen Laska.
 A bit of context here: earlier this month he attended one meeting and was censored heavily when asking particulars.
-Consequently at a later meeting on the same … Read post
+Consequently at a later meeting on the same day he was removed from that meeting and placed in the waiting room.
+The following week he was emailed the …

 Behind the Scenes Series

 We’re launching a ‘behind the scenes’ series on the humble beginnings of HVSafe, neighborhood politics and players in Hayes Valley who are setting out to shape policies and decisions which are impacting our community.
 Why are we doing this?
-When there are those trying to stop our right to advocate and vocalize our views we see a need to expose … Read post
+When there are those trying to stop our right to advocate and vocalize our views we see a need to expose what we view as a detriment to fair community input and consensus making.
+Due to our experience of having been …

 Statement re: the HVNA